ices-tools-dev/echoSMs/docs/usage.md

 _This is an experimental feature._

 EchoSMs can use more than one CPU to run models.
-Internally, echoSMs uses a Pandas DataFrame to store the parameters for each model run (one row per parameter set) and the multiprocessing is achieved with a package that parallelises DataFrames onto separate CPUs.
+Internally, echoSMs uses a Pandas DataFrame to store the parameters for each model run (one row per parameter set) and the multiprocessing is achieved with a package that runs an echoSMs model on each row in the DataFrame, split across separate CPUs.
 This is enabled with the `multiprocess = True` parameter in the call to `calculate_ts()`.
-The total solution time will decrease almost linearly with the number of cores.
+The total solution time will decrease almost linearly with the number of CPUs.

 A progress bar can be shown via the `progress = True` option, but note that this tends to not work correctly in some Python terminals (e.g. the Spyder terminal).
+The progress bar shows the number of chunks that the DataFame has been split into and the number of chunks completed (in contrast, the non-multiprocessing progress bar shows the number of model runs completed).

 EchoSMs' currently uses the [mapply](https://github.com/ddelange/mapply) package to distribute the model runs.
-Mapply is limited to CPUs on the one computer and does not support multiprocessing across multiple computers.
+Mapply is limited to CPUs on the one computer - it does not support multiprocessing across multiple computers.
 A different multiprocessing package would be needed to support running on multiple computers.

 ## Reference model definitions